gcentral/Website/content/VIPM/cmc_lib_programmable_switch/index.md

 title: "Programmable Switch for NI myRIO"
 externalUrl: https://www.vipm.io/package/cmc_lib_programmable_switch
 date: 2016-05-19
-summary: "The Programmable Switch for NI myRIO project demonstrates how to use the NI myRIO to wirelessly control a switch via your smartphone or any UDP-enabled device."
+summary: "Use the NI myRIO to control an electric switch using your smartphone or any UDP-enabled device."
 showSummary: true
 showAuthor: false
 showEdit: false